timkendrick/timkendrick.github.io/_posts/tips/2016-05-09-simulating-multiple-return values-in-es6.md

 	.map(([column, offsetX]) => createColumnElement(column, offsetX));
 ```

-1. The first `map()` creates an array of "tuples", each containing the item (the column) bundled along with a derived property (its absolute X offset).
-Let's assume that computing a column's X offset is an expensive operation, so we only want to perform these calculations once.
+1. The first `map()` creates an array of "tuples", each containing the item (the column) bundled along with a derived property (its absolute X offset)
-2. The `filter()` filters this array of "tuples" based on the precalculated X offsets, leaving us with the tuples that refer to columns within the current viewport.
+2. The `filter()` filters this array of "tuples" based on the precalculated X offsets, leaving us with the tuples that refer to columns within the current viewport
-3. The second `map()` returns an array of DOM elements corresponding to each of these columns, generated using the precalculated X offsets.
+3. The second `map()` returns an array of DOM elements corresponding to each of these columns, generated using the precalculated X offsets

 In this case, the advantage in returning these tuple-like arrays is that we're able to send metadata values down the chain alongside their corresponding items, effectively performing our chained array operations on pairs of values at a time.
 This example only had two steps that relied on both of the paired items, but in practice there could easily have been multiple steps that needed to refer to both values.
 There's also no reason to limit it to pairs of values – the tuples could just as easily be triplets of values, or any other sized tuple.